pnp/List-Formatting/column-samples/generic-world-time/README.md

 Version |Date           |Comments
 --------|---------------|--------
 1.0     |April 17, 2022 |Initial release
+1.1     |March 3, 2023  |Fixed to the method using the split operator.

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**